liqotech/liqo/docs/pages/User/GettingStarted/kind.md

 The Liqo playground set-up has the following requirements:

 * You should have installed [Docker](https://docker.io) on your machine.
-The following guide is compatible with Mac Os X and Windows (with Docker Desktop).
+The following guide is also compatible with Mac Os X and Windows (with Docker Desktop).

 * [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), the official Kubernetes client, is not mandatory for this step, but is strongly recommended to explore the playground and for next steps.